GDPR Compliance in the U.S.: What to Know

 Other federal laws that govern the collection of information online include:

-The U.S. has hundreds of sectoral data privacy and data security laws among its states.
+The U.S. also has hundreds of sectoral data privacy and data security laws among its states.
 State attorneys general oversee data privacy laws governing the collection, storage, safeguarding, disposal, and use of personal data collected from their residents, especially regarding data breach notifications and the security of Social Security numbers.
 Some apply only to governmental entities, others to private entities, and others apply to both.

 In addition to sectoral privacy laws, the U.S. is experiencing a massive drive toward pushing privacy legislation at the state level.
 That’s because the federal government hasn’t been able to find a consensus on how to legislate broadly.
 Rather than wait, state lawmakers have been nudged by consumers, consumer advocates, and even companies to set their own rules.